 • Focus on your mental health & emotional wellbeing

-While this may not stop the abuse entirely, it gives you the upper hand.
+When your priorities include taking care of yourself, you don’t waste your energy preoccupying with the ones who fill you with anxiety and rage.
+You are in a zone of cultivating a solid and fulfilling sense of self.
 Start scripting your feelings and repeating affirmations to attract the life you deserve.
 If you need help, seek a professionally trained therapist or coach.

 • Improve your sense of self and confidence